US orders China to close Houston consulate 'to protect American intellectual property'; HFD responds to fire

 HOUSTON — China says the United States government this week ordered it to abruptly close its Houston consulate in what it called a "provocation" that violates international law.

-The U.S. State Department provided this statement to the Washington Post about the closure early Wednesday morning: "We have directed the closure of PRC Consulate General Houston, in order to protect American intellectual property and American’s private information."
+"We have directed the closure of PRC Consulate General Houston, in order to protect American intellectual property and American’s private information," stated State Department Spokesperson Morgan Ortagus early Wednesday.

 The New York Times reported that the Chinese government issued a warning that it would retaliate for the closure.